 With the data we have, it seems that the most popular WordPress plugins have a less than 6-month update cycle.
 Close to that, we see plugins being updated less than 1 month ago.

-So for example, if your WordPress site is powered by 10 plugins, it means that on average you should expect to get updates for 1/4 of your plugins within each of these time spans.
+So, for example, if your WordPress site is powered by 10 plugins, it means that, on average, you should expect to get updates for 1/4 of your plugins within each of these time spans.

 Now that you have data to look at, let’s get back to your main question, and let’s give it a proper answer:

-Will my WordPress plugins be compatible forever, if I don’t update them?
+Will my WordPress plugins be compatible forever if I don’t update them?

-The hard truth about plugins: no plugin comes with lifetime compatibility
+No plugin comes with lifetime compatibility

 Well, the answer is: “Unfortunately, no.”